Davidster/ikari/README.md

 - [x] add wireframe mode
 - [x] add ping-pong animation support
 - [x] add skeletal collision detection
+- [ ] design a level with boxes
+- [ ] create character controller, make sure you cant walk through the walls
+- [ ] spawn enemies, make them follow the character
+- [ ] add UI
+- [ ] track score and health, display on screen, and end game when health reaches 0
 - [ ] shadows are slow as hell, taking like 7ms of frame time 😬